gynecoloji/SnakeMake_CutandRun_seq/README.md

 Where:
 - `sample_id`: Unique identifier for each sample
-- `input_control`: Optional field specifying which sample to use as control for peak calling
+- `input_control`: Optional field specifying which sample to use as control for peak calling and left blank for IgG
 - `peak_mode`: Optional field specifying "broad" or "narrow" peak calling mode (defaults to narrow)

 ## Usage